 Now you are running on the Surveryors Ridge!
 Get ready for many more stunning views of Mt.
 Hood, as you traverse this ridge through meadows and prairies.
 You’ll pass Shellrock Mountain and the Badlands Basin and will want to peek at the pinnacles and ridges formed out of the pyroclastic flow from a long-ago Mt.
 Hood eruption.
 You will also begin seeing the Hood River valley and all the orchards.

 Continuing north on Surveyors Ridge, you’ll run almost 3 mile before reaching the intersection with Oak Ridge trail.
 Yeah, yeah, there are more views of the valley and the mountain.
 You will still be tempted to stop to take a picture.
 The last section on Oak Ridge trail is a sturdy downhill, where you’ll drop almost 2,000′ in a bit over 2.5 miles.

 View the 50M course interactive map in Caltopo, where you can change the layers and views, zoom in and out and move around the course.

-Aid stations are stocked with GU electrolyte drink, GU gels, chips and cookies, PB&Js, pickles, gummy bears, and other ultra fare.
+Aid stations are stocked with water, GU electrolyte drink, GU gels, potato chips, Fritos, Fig Newtons, pickles, gummy bears, bananas, and M&Ms.